This guide is continuously updated for relevance, accuracy, and the most recent info.

 Tubular roof rack 220-pound load capacity max.

-Taking it further, the introduction of the 2023 Pathfinder Rock Creek grade transforms the SUV into an off-road powerhouse, featuring a lifted and tuned suspension, 18-inch beadlock-style wheels with all-terrain rubber, a sturdy roof rack with a 220-pound load capacity, and standard Nissan Intelligent Around View Monitor with Off-Road Mode.
+Taking it further, the introduction of the 2023 Pathfinder Rock Creek grade transforms the mid-size SUV into an off-road powerhouse, featuring a lifted and tuned suspension, 18-inch beadlock-style wheels with all-terrain rubber, a sturdy roof rack with a 220-pound load capacity, and standard Nissan Intelligent Around View Monitor with Off-Road Mode.
 All models, equipped with 4WD and seven drive modes, including Tow, ensure versatility and capability, with Trailer Sway Control standard for the available 6,000-pound towing capacity.

 Honda Passport TrailSport